 ESERO Space Goes To School

-ESERO Space Goes To School is a program that brings real Space Industry professionals to your Primary School classroom via videoconference, for FREE!
+ESERO Space Goes To School is a program that brings real Space Industry professionals to your classroom via videoconference, for FREE!
 Your students will have a chance to learn from these experts and to engage with them.
 We’ve had amazing speakers over the years, including former NASA Astronaut Dan Tani.

 Speakers are available to book for 30 minute online slots allowing for student Q&A time.
 Please note – as these sessions will take place online you will need a strong WiFi connection.